How to Be Direct Without Being Rude

 The Conditioning We Don't Talk About

-If you're someone who struggles with direct communication, there's a good chance you learned early on that speaking up had consequences.
+If you’re someone who struggles with direct communication, you’re not alone—this struggle is a common challenge rooted in early experiences where speaking up had consequences.

 Maybe you had a parent who couldn’t handle your “no.”